rshaju/CompBioProject/README.md

     Display Results, Clear results, Summarize, Add to Manager, Exclude on Edges, and Record Starts check boxes are checked Outlines are Showed

+### To Count Cells using ACE
+1. Open both Ztable and Rtable in corresponding fields
+2. Input Size Threshold (Mimimum Cell Size)
+    - Recommendation for Gonads: ~50
+3. Input Cell Differentiation Value (How much the X and Y coordinates for each cell must differ by to be counted as different cells)
+    - Recommendation for Gonads: ~15
+    - Recommendation for Neurons: ~7
+4. Click Count